Best small cap ETFs to buy in 2022

 What are the top small cap ETFs to buy?

 Our experts have selected five of the top small cap ETFs for the year ahead listed in the table below.
-You can scroll lower to find information on each one.
-Alternatively, open a brokerage account here and invest straight away.
+You can scroll lower to find information on each one and invest straight away.

 |1||VBR||Vanguard Small Cap Value|

 The Vanguard small cap value is a US focused ETF that seeks to track the performance of an index called the CRSP US Small Cap value.
 It contains over 950 stocks and no single company makes up more than 1% of the fund.

 Its top ten companies account for just 5% of its total holdings, making it well diversed and a good way to get exposure to a large part of the small cap sector.
 Its three largest stocks include DiamondBack Energy, VICI Properties, and Signature bank.

 VBR is well spread across all industries, however around 40% of its holdings operate in either the consumer, financial, or industrial sectors.
 It takes top spot on our list due to its diverse and large portfolio.
 Since its inception in 2004, it has been a well performing ETF gaining nearly 300% in that time.

 The second spot on our list goes to another Vanguard ETF, this time the Small Cap Growth (VBK).
 Similar to the above ETF, it contains a large number of holdings; over 700.
 All of its stocks are US companies and it offers a mostly equal weighting across the board.

 VBK was created in 2004 and aims to track the performance of the CRSP US Small Cap Growth index.
 Since its inception it has performed very well, growing by over 500%.
 It favours stocks from the tech industry and healthcare sector which make up nearly 40% of its total.